SEASIDE — The Seaside School District finds itself on solid ground as it launches a K-12 building project.

 All employee groups are scheduled to receive 2.5 percent salary increases with regular step increases when applicable.

-The district’s contribution to employees participating in the state’s public retirement plan will increase from 7.07 to 11.31 percent.
+The district’s contribution to employees participating in the state’s public retirement plan will increase from 7.07 to 11.31 percent, a 60 percent jump.

 “Our budgeted PERS rate increases, including the cost of both those funds, are slated to cost the district about $473,000,” Hill said.